Topological equivariant coarse K-homology

-If both summands are locally finite, then so will be the sum. \end{proof}
+The argument for $ \bCgtsmc(X)$ is similar.
+One checks in a straightforward manner that if both summands are locally finite, then so is the sum. \end{proof}

 The functors $ \bCgtsm $ and $ \bCgtsmc$ are not coarsely invariant except in degenerate cases.
-But the following lemma shows that they are coarsely invariant (see Definition \ref{ergiweorgregergwerg}) if we consider them as functors with values in the $(2,1)$-category $\Ccat_{2,1}$ where the $2$-morphisms are the unitary isomorphisms.
+But the following lemma shows that they are coarsely invariant (see Definition \ref{ergiweorgregergwerg}) if we consider them as functors with values in the $(2,1)$-category $\Ccat_{2,1}$ of unital $C^{*}$-categories, unital functors and unitary isomorphisms.

 \begin{lem} The functors $ \bCgtsm $ and $ \bCgtsmc$ send pairs of close morphisms (Definition \ref{wegwerfreweggerg}) to pairs of unitarily isomorphic morphisms. \end{lem} \begin{proof} Let $f,f^{\prime}\colon X\to Y$ be two morphisms in $G\BC$ which are close to each other.
 Then we define a unitary isomorphism of functors